roshnet/roshnet.github.io/_posts/2020-02-14-lessons-from-hackathon.markdown

 Of course, there can be additions to this little list.

-To me, the idea of a leader implies does not imply someone who is more skilled than the rest of the team, but the one who is stable and well-versed enough to plan a path and motivate (or persuade, if needed) everyone else to follow it.
+To me, the idea of a leader does not imply someone who is more skilled than the rest of the team, but the one who is stable and well-versed enough to plan a path and motivate (or persuade, if needed) everyone else to follow it.